UXDProtocol/uxd-program/design/msol.md

     ...
 }
 ```
-Authority of the controller must create a MSolConfig first for one of it's depository before running the mSOL/SOL conversion instructions.
+Authority of the controller must create a MSolConfig first for one of it's depository before running the mSOL/SOL swap instructions.
 This state is intentionally decoupled with the depository.
 Several reason of this implementation,
-1. to avoid any prior execution of the permissionless call for the conversion ixs before specifying the target liquidity ratio
+1. to avoid any prior execution of the permissionless call for the swap ixs before specifying the target liquidity ratio
 2. having a `MSolConfig` on depository state is wasting space for most cases, since it's only useful for depository with collateral mint as SOL
 3. no modifying of existing depository related instructions
 ___